ddb-qiwang/scMRA-torch/README.md

     labels = [label1, label2, ..., labeln]

+Where labeli are column vectors.
 For annotation use, the labeln which refers the targe label is not needed.

 # Training
 For evaluating: